 Torre de la Calahorra rises from the far side of the Roman Bridge.
 Inside is a small museum about the three cultures that have lived in Córdoba, but it’s not worth visiting on a day trip.

-By now, it should be late afternoon, and the Mezquita-Catedral is the perfect place to cool off while it’s hot outside.
+By now, it should be around 4 pm, and the Mezquita-Catedral is the perfect place to cool off while it’s hot outside.

 Temperatures aside, it is by far the main highlight of Córdoba.
 One of the most intriguing buildings in the world, it rivals the Hagia Sophia in Istanbul.